maheshns05/my-app/readme.txt

-This is sample docker project
+This is sample docker project with React, Express and MongoDB